 To achieve the vision, Cleeve Meadow School will implement a curriculum with four key elements:

 - An academic and ambitious curriculum

 - The extended and enriched curriculum which fosters skills of communication

 Students will have an Education & Health Care Plan for moderate learning difficulties that may have associated additional needs including autism, speech, language & communication difficulties, associated social and emotional difficulties and sensory impairments.
 To allow the best opportunities for integration into mainstream education students should have the ability to access the mainstream curriculum in parts.

 Students with moderate learning difficulties will have attainment levels well below age expectations in all or most areas of the curriculum.
-These students will be working at a maximum of two stages below their chronological age at their point of entry.
+These students will be working at 3-5 years below their chronological age at their point of entry.
 Students with MLD have much greater difficulty than their peers in acquiring basic literacy and numeracy skills and in understanding concepts.
 They may also have associated speech and language delay, low self-esteem, poor working memory and processing skills, low levels of concentration and underdeveloped social skills.

 A student is eligible to be offered a special school placement at Cleeve Meadow School if the following criteria are met:

 - The school believes that it can meet the student’s needs from within its resources